-Initially, the government took a conciliatory stance toward the protesters, but after the movement spread to other cities, they decided to use force.
-Over 300,000 troops were sent to Beijing, authorized to use whatever force they deemed necessary to stop the protests.
+Initially, the government took a conciliatory stance toward the protesters, but after the movement spread to other cities, they decided to use massive force.
+Over 300,000 troops were sent to Beijing, authorized to use force however they deemed necessary to stop the protests.
 What followed next is generally referred to as the Tiananmen Square Massacre.
-Troops armed with rifles and tanks opened fire on the protesters, resulting in a complete bloodbath.
-The number of casualties was never seriously reported, but it likely ranged in the thousands.
+Troops armed with rifles and tanks opened fire on the protesters, resulting in a dramatic bloodbath.
+The number of casualties was never properly reported, but it likely ranged in the thousands.
 That sad day, China’s democracy was squashed under the boots of the military — and that wasn’t even the end of it.

 After the massacre was done and the crowds were dispersed, the authorities carried out mass arrests.
 Many workers were summarily tried and executed.
 After imposing martial law, the Chinese authorities blocked satellite transmission to international broadcasters, harassing and expelling all the foreign journalists out of the country.
 Pictures like these ones are among the few who were taken during the tragic events.

 What makes this picture even more impressive is that it took place one day after the military crackdown.

 This man, like everyone there, knew what was happening.
 He knew that the military was killing civilians, and yet there he was, with his shopping bag, white shirt and black trousers as if it was any other regular day.
 Because sometimes, you just want to make your point so badly that you stand in front of running tanks.